 The Company shall be informed as to whether The Company TEC Exchange Rate Application is technically effective or not

-Within 5 Business Days of receipt of The Company TEC Exchange Rate Application, the Host TO and Affected TO(s) (as appropriate) Lead Person(s) shall notify The Company Lead Person by email, as to whether The Company TEC Exchange Rate Application is technically effective or not.
-Where The Company TEC Exchange Rate Application is considered to be technically non-effective, then the Host TO and Affected TO(s) (as appropriate) Lead Person(s), shall email The Company Lead Person with detailed reasons as to why it considers it incomplete or unclear in a material respect and the amendments it considers are required to make it technically effective.
+Within 5 Business Days of receipt of The Company TEC Exchange Rate Application, the Host TO and Affected TO(s) (as appropriate) Lead Person(s) shall notify The Company Lead Person via the Designated Information Exchange System, as to whether The Company TEC Exchange Rate Application is technically effective or not.
+Where The Company TEC Exchange Rate Application is considered to be technically non-effective, then the Host TO and Affected TO(s) (as appropriate) Lead Person(s), shall send via the Designated Information Exchange System The Company Lead Person with detailed reasons as to why it considers it incomplete or unclear in a material respect and the amendments it considers are required to make it technically effective.

 Applicant and TO(s) shall be informed that User Application is technically non-effective